 Non-Resident Landlords – A UK Tax Update

-However, “non-residents” of the UK are taxed on UK source income only.
-The main such source we see reported is rental income from UK properties, although we often come across individuals who believe that UK income tax is not due on UK property income if they are tax resident in another country and reporting the income there.
-This is incorrect and under UK domestic law and international tax treaty law, the UK will have the right to tax income from UK situated real estate, even if it is also subject to tax in another country.
+We regularly see individuals who are under the mistaken belief that UK income tax is not due on their UK property income if they are tax resident in another country and reporting the income there.
+This is an incorrect assumption and under UK domestic tax law (and international tax treaty law) the UK will have the first right to tax your income from UK situated real estate, even if it is also subject to tax in another country.

 If you would like any advice regarding the above article or would simply like to discuss other ways in which we could help you or your business, please contact us on 01962 856 990 or email@example.com.

 - Big Changes For R&D Relief